Bright-Yang/betrfs/README.md

 You must also have valgrind and zlib.
-(To build TokuDB on ubuntu 13.10 server, we found that we needed the following packages: zlib1g-dev, build-essential, gcc-4.7, g++-4.7, cmake, valgrind, cscoppe.
+(To build TokuDB on ubuntu 13.10 server, we found that we needed the following packages: zlib1g-dev, build-essential, gcc-4.7, g++-4.7, cmake, valgrind, cscope.
 Some of these requirements may be relaxed by changing settings in the cmake_modules/ directory, but we will not explore this in depth.)